-We first met when he was a newly-graduated young cook on Prince Edward Island where great seafood was down at the dock and fresh produce was just out the backdoor – they “made it so easy to get excited and learn about how important it is to use seasonal ingredients because you can’t compare the taste of a sweet pea fresh from the garden then one shipped from out of the country.”
+Now a veteran of Food Day, we first met when he was a newly-graduated young cook on Prince Edward Island where great seafood was down at the dock and fresh produce was just out the backdoor – they “made it so easy to get excited and learn about how important it is to use seasonal ingredients because you can’t compare the taste of a sweet pea fresh from the garden then one shipped from out of the country.”

 At Abruzzi, in downtown London, Ontario he makes everything on premises — pastas, gelati, pancetta, guanciale and an array of desserts.
 His brother’s butcher shop in Woodstock supplies all the meats, including 28 day dry-aged beef, which are sourced from 100 miles around that community.

-The fish comes from Organic Oceans, a BC fishermen’s cooperative that have started a distribution company.
+The fish comes from Organic Oceans, a B.C. fishermen’s cooperative that have started a distribution company.
 He has been using flour from Arva flour Mills about 15 minutes from the restaurant for their bread and fresh hand-made pastas.

-The ducks are sourced from Everspring Farms in Ilderton.
-20mins from the restaurant.
+The ducks are sourced from Everspring Farms in Ilderton, 20 mins from the restaurant.
 In season he gets 90% of his vegetables from a organic farm called Loco Fields from Stratford.
 He purchases bison comes from Blanbrook Bison Farms in St. Mary’s and writes that “it’s free range antibiotic free and is the most tender luscious meat I have ever had.”